The extragalactic $\gamma$-ray background: imprints from the physical properties and evolution of star-forming galaxy populations: Methodology

 The CR energy spectrum is modelled as a single power-law, of index $\Gamma$, which we set $\Gamma = -2.1$.
 This is characteristic of the mean of the range of values inferred for local SFGs detected in $\gamma$-rays~\citep{Ajello2020ApJ_SFG}.
 The mean attenuation of protons $\mathcal{A}$ follows the \citetalias{Owen2021MNRAS} approximation, which is specified by the size of the galaxy $R$, its mean gas density $\langle n_{\rm H}\rangle$, and the energy-dependent total pp interaction cross section, for which we adopt the parametrization of~\citet{Kafexhiu2014}.
 As the galaxy size and mean density in this work are based on the galaxy properties, the hadronic attenuation factor in this work is more self-consistently estimated compared to the approach used in~\citetalias{Owen2021MNRAS}.

-$\mathcal{L}_{0}$ is set by the CR luminosity of a SFG, which is specified by its supernova (SN) event rate and the CR energy injected by each SN event.
+{$\mathcal{L}_{0}$ is the volumetric CR injection power, and is} set by the CR luminosity of a SFG. {This} is specified by its supernova (SN) event rate and the CR energy injected by each SN event.
 We normalise this term to the volume of the host galaxy, as the distribution of CR injection within each SFG is not consequential to our calculations.
-The SN event rate is related to the star-formation rate of a galaxy by $\mathcal{R}_{\rm SN} = \alpha \mathcal{R}_{\rm SF}/M_{\rm SN}$, where we set $\alpha = 0.05$~\citep[following][]{Owen2018MNRAS} for the fraction of stars which evolve to produce a core-collapse SN (which are expected to dominate SN activity in these highly star-forming systems), and $M_{\rm SN} = 50 M_{\odot}$ as the upper cut-off mass for stars able to produce a SN event~\citep{Fryer1999ApJ, Heger2003ApJ}.
-The total energy of core-collapse SNe is $E_{\rm SN} = 10^{53}\;\!{\rm erg}$~\citep[e.g.][]{Smartt2009ARAA}, and the efficiency of energy transfer from the SN to CRs is given by the product of $\varepsilon = 0.1$ (the CR acceleration efficiency -- see, e.g.~\citealt{Morlino2012AA}), and the retained fraction of SN energy after losses to neutrinos $f_{\nu} = 0.01$~\citep[see, e.g.][for a value appropriate for core-collapse SNe]{Smartt2009ARAA}.
+The SN event rate is related to the star-formation rate of a galaxy by $\mathcal{R}_{\rm SN} = \alpha \mathcal{R}_{\rm SF}/M_{\rm SN}$, where we set $\alpha = 0.05$~\citep[following][]{Owen2018MNRAS} for the fraction of stars which evolve to produce a core-collapse SN (which are expected to dominate SN activity in these highly star-forming systems), and $M_{\rm SN} = 50 M_{\odot}$ is the upper cut-off mass for stars able to produce a SN event~\citep{Fryer1999ApJ, Heger2003ApJ}.
+The total energy of core-collapse SNe is $E_{\rm SN} = 10^{53}\;\!{\rm erg}$~\citep[e.g.][]{Smartt2009ARAA}, and the efficiency of energy transfer from the SN to CRs is given by the product of $\varepsilon = 0.1$ (the CR acceleration efficiency -- see, e.g.~\citealt{Morlino2012AA}), {and the retained fraction of SN energy after losses to neutrinos $f_{\nu} = 0.01$}~\citep[see, e.g.][for a value appropriate for core-collapse SNe]{Smartt2009ARAA}.